irSilviana/WP-GymFitness/wp-content/plugins/current-template-name/readme.txt

 = Can I change the styles? =

-Yeah, You can add custom styles from 'Settings > TempTool'.
+Yeah, You can add custom styles from 'Settings > Pagely'.

 = Does it work with any theme? =